-If you joined the LGPS before 1 April 2015, your benefits for membership before 1 April 2015 are calculated differently.
+Benefits built up before 1 April 2015

+On 1 April 2015, the L G P S changed from a final salary scheme to a career average scheme.
+If you joined the L G P S before 1 April 2015, you have built up benefits in the final salary scheme.
+These benefits are calculated differently, using your membership up to 31 March 2015 and your final pay.

-For membership built up to 31 March 2009, you receive a pension of 1/80th of your final pay plus an automatic tax-free lump sum of 3 times your pension.
+For membership built up to 31 March 2009, you receive a pension of 1/80th of your final pay plus an automatic tax-free lump sum of three times your pension.